yudinal/ios-strings-lab-1/README.md

 ## Question 6

-Write code that switches on a string.
-If the string's length is even, print out every character.
-If the string's length is odd, print out every other character.
+Write code that switches on a string, given the following conditions:
+- If the string's length is even, print out every character.
+- If the string's length is odd, print out every other character.

 ## Question 7